 Dr Michael Marks

-Following his PhD Michael's research interests have expanded to include all of the human treponematoses including both Treponema pallidum subsp. pallidum (the causative agent of syphilis) whilst continuing my interest in T.pallidum subsp. pertenue (the causative agent of yaws).
-He collaborates with Professor Nick Thomson on the application of next-generation sequencing tools to our understanding in these important diseases.
+His research interests now include all of the human treponematoses including both Treponema pallidum subsp. pallidum (the causative agent of syphilis) and T.pallidum subsp. pertenue (the causative agent of yaws) on which he actively collaborates with Professor Nick Thomson on the application of next-generation sequencing tools to our understanding in these important diseases.